perrochon/gb/ROADMAP.md

 * Review all unit tests, and add whats missing (GBLocation?
 GBxy? )
 * Review all TODO and warnings
 * Refactor to use resources for strings for Missions
+* Clean up loggin.
+Get rid of GBDebug?
+* Strings to resources.
+What to do about library strings?

 ### Not Gating
 * Different layouts for landscape/tablet
-* Big Problem with GBLib relying on u.() when it should use vm.x() for view model.
+* Big: Problem with GBLib relying on u.() when it should use vm.x() for view model.
 Workaround for ship location in place.
 * Refactor firing solution and move logic for firing and taking damage into each ship's class (depends on ship refactor)
 * Get Rid of Feature Module?
 Having one feature module is kind of pointless, it seems
 * Refactor and apply naming conventions for UI elements (btn_do etc.) and other things